-M(i)=a+β1C+β2T+β3I+e

-where M is motivation of student i; a is the cutter; β is the regression coefficient; C is the group (treatment/control); T is the time (before/after); I is the interaction (C × T); and e is the error term.

-To test the hypothesis, expecting a greater increase in self-efficacy among students on the ICT program compared to their peers attending the traditional program, the following DID equation was formulated (Eq.
-3):
+To test the hypothesis, expecting a greater increase in self-efficacy among students on the ICT program compared to their peers attending the traditional program, the following DID equation was formulated: Eq.
+3 – SE(i)=a+β_1 C+β_2 T+β_3 I+e.

-SE(i)=a+β1C+β2T+β3I+e

-where SE is the self-efficacy of student i; a is the cutter; β is the regression coefficient; C is the group (treatment/control); T is the time (before/after); I is the interaction (C × T); and e is the error term.

-RESULTS

--in-differences
+The DID estimate can be calculated in two main ways.
+The first, in the form of an algebraic- graphic table, as discussed in the hypothetical example above and, the second, by employing regression analysis.
+This serves as a convenient way to assemble the model and to ascertain the influence of the interaction effect of the difference-in-differences.

+Results

 The "treatment" was applied to one group (ICT-integrated science classes) but not to the other (traditional learning without ICT integration).
-We estimated the difference-in-differences using the two DID approaches described above: the algebraic and regression methods.
+We estimated the difference-in-differences using the algebraic and regression methods.
 Regarding student achievement, the first difference was that between student achievement at the end of the school year (after) and student achievement at the beginning of the school year (before) in the traditional method group.
 The second difference was produced by comparing student achievement at the end of the school year (after) and student achievement at the beginning of the school year (before) in the ICT group.
 Finally, the difference between the differences was calculated as the difference between the second difference and the first difference.

-Table 1 presents the results of the DID calculation according to Equation 1(see above).
+Table 1 presents the results of the DID calculation according to Equation 1.
 The table presents the average score of student achievement with a higher score representing higher levels of achievement.

 Table 1.
 Means and Standard Deviations of Student Achievement in the Experimental and Control Group